-The AOUSC, applying the methodology outlined above, has reported that the FISC received 63 proposed applications for access to certain business records (including the production of tangible things) for foreign intelligence purposes.

-In these matters, the AOUSC reported that 39 proposed orders were granted as filed, 21 proposed orders were granted as modified, one proposed order was granted in part and denied in part, and two proposed applications were denied in full.
+The AOUSC, applying the methodology outlined above, has reported that the FISC received 13 proposed applications for access to certain business records (including the production of tangible things) for foreign intelligence purposes.
+In these matters, the AOUSC reported that five proposed orders were granted, six proposed orders were modified, and one proposed application was denied in full.
+The AOUSC also reported that the FISC did not take final action on one of the proposed applications within the calendar year.

 All final, filed applications identified a "specific selection term" as defined in 50 U.S.C. § 1861(k).
 Section 1862(c)(1)(C) requires the government to report the total number of applications in which the specific selection term does not specifically identify an individual, account, or personal device.
-Thirty-one final, filed applications did not specifically identify an individual, account, or personal device as the specific selection term.
-The FISC modified the proposed order in one of these applications for access to business records.
+Five final, filed applications did not specifically identify an individual, account, or personal device as the specific selection term.3 The FISC did not modify the proposed orders in any of these applications for access to business records.
 Separately, the FISC did not direct additional, particularized minimization procedures beyond those adopted pursuant to section 1861(g) to the proposed orders in applications made by the Government.

-Requests Made for Certain Information Pursuant to National Security Letter Authorities During Calendar Year 2019 (USA PATRIOT Improvement and Reauthorization Act of 2005, Pub.
+Requests Made for Certain Information Pursuant to National Security Letter Authorities During Calendar Year 2021 (USA PATRIOT Improvement and Reauthorization Act of 2005, Pub.
 L. No. 109-177 (2006))